manojkrr/Kafka-Producer/README.md

-# Kafka Producer Spring Boot Application
+# Simple Kafka Producer Spring Boot Application

 ## Overview

 This Spring Boot application acts as a Kafka producer.
-It sends messages to a Kafka topic using the Apache Kafka client.
+It sends messages to a Kafka topic in <u>_**STRINGS**_</u> using the Apache Kafka client.

 ## Prerequisites